aws-samples/aws-snow-tools-for-eks-anywhere/container-registry-ami-builder/README.md

 ```
 * Create an IAM Role by following this public [doc](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html#working-with-iam-roles), attaching the `harbor-image-builder.permissions` policy you created on the previous step.
 Name this role as `harbor-image-builder.role`
 #### Start an al2 instance
-* If this is your first time following this guide, you will also need to accept the [Terms and Conditions in AWS Marketplace](https://aws.amazon.com/marketplace/pp/prodview-sf35wbdb37e6q).
-This AMI will be used to produce your Harbor AMI.
 * Create an AL2 EC2 named `harbor-ami-builder.instance` by following this [guide](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html).
   - Select an existing key pair or select Create a key pair with the default setting, which will create a key automatically and export the key file to your device.
 Save this key so that you can SSH into the instance.
   - Under the Advanced details section, choose `harbor-image-builder.role` for the IAM instance profile.
 Keep the default selections for the other configuration settings.